liopic/logue-osc-fx/README.md

 from a subtle colouring to a clear distortion.
 It can feedback itself up to 4 times: it's like having 4 overdrive pedals connected in series!

-* Param A - Time : Controls how many overdrive pedals are used, from 1 (left) to 4 (right).
+* Param A - Time : Controls how many overdrive pedals are chained, from 1 (left) to 4 (right).
 * Param B - Depth : Controls dry:wet fx factor, from dry (left) to wet (right).

 Suggestions: For some light punch, use param A full-left and param B at 3/4.
-For great overdrive, set param A to 3/4 and param B to 1/4 and turn right it slowly, beware your speakers and ears!
+For a great overdrive, set param A to 3/4 and param B to 1/4 and turn it right slowly, but beware your speakers and ears!

 ## General installation instructions